Have you come across this system called Super Affiliate Network and you are wondering what is this platform all about?

 So they rather pay for the course and see quick results. but is this something sustainable?

-Did I mention that solo ad – cost money?
+Did I mention that solo ad – costs money?
 Depends on the package you may end up paying thousands of dollars.

 I have spent thousands of dollars on ads as a beginner and got nothing back.
 I did not know what I was doing.